Naturaily/Naturaily-netlify/_posts/2020-08-16-why-you-should-consider-gatsby-js-for-your-jamstack-website.md

 ---
-title: Why You Should Consider Gatsby JS for Your JAMstack Website
+title: Why you should consider Gatsby JS for your JAMstack website
-description: Let’s explore why Gatsby and JAMstack go so well together.
+description: >-
+  There are a number of options to choose from but, since JAMstack development focuses on lean, fast loading & performance with a focus on static elements, the generator you choose becomes a key driver of this process.
+That’s why we recommend Gatsby.
 slug: why-you-should-consider-gatsby-js-for-your-jamstack-website
 layout: post
 date: '2020-08-18 10:00:00 +0200'